nikhil1raghav/blog/content/wikipages/dbms.md

 ![](/files/image232.png)

-M way search tree are simmilar to BST we can say that a 2 degree M way ST is BST.
+M way search tree are similar to BST we can say that a 2 degree M way ST is BST.

 ![](/files/image248.png)